Teacher Spotlight: Johanna in China

 A weekend hike in one of Dongguan’s inner-city parks with Johanna, her colleagues, and their kids

-Do you get to do a lot of traveling?
+Do you get to do a lot of traveling while you were teaching in China?
 What have been some of the highlights?

 Johanna visiting a traditional Chinese village

-What was hard to adjust about living in China?
+What was hard to adjust to about living in China?

 The company I worked for had an employee dormitory on campus, which is where I lived.
 Although this ensured me the shortest possible commute to my desk, it did make me somewhat bunkered in.
 There was no way to access public transportation from the company.
 If I were to choose another spot to teach English, I would place emphasis on my independence and ability to get around after work.

-How was your overall experience, and how did the TEFL course help you?
+How was your overall experience teaching in China, and how did the TEFL course help you?

 My time in Dongguan was fantastic.
 I learned more about the Chinese culture and lifestyle than I could have ever read in a textbook.
 The TEFL course made me feel prepared to teach adults.
 Although the course is more appropriate for teaching intermediate to advanced adults, the theory behind teaching still helped me immensely.
 Living and teaching in a foreign country, even for just a few weeks, is something I can recommend to anyone who is looking for a challenge and a rewarding experience.
 I would do it again in a second!
 Teaching English brought me so much closer to my colleagues than the usual intern tasks would have.